Workflow¶

-The three-step workflow is designed as an intuitive cognitive tool for users to navigate the literature review process.
-Repeatedly calling colrev status should guide you through the different steps and operations, help you to keep track of individual papers, use different tools, and collaborate with the team.
+should guide you through the different steps and operations, help you to keep track of individual papers, use different tools, and collaborate with the team.

-The workflow, as illustrated in the following, consists of a three-step cycle that iterates from colrev status to a colrev [operation] to colrev validate and back to colrev status:
+The workflow, as illustrated in the following, consists of a three-step cycle that iterates from colrev status

 Although the validation step is generally recommended, it is more important for some operations than for others.
-For operations like init, or operations that do not create new versions (such as push or show), the validation can be skipped.

 The use of CoLRev operations ensures that the data is always formated consistently and that diffs are readable.
 It is also possible to create versions through git commands, which automatically trigger CoLRev’s pre-commit hooks.

-CoLRev status
+CoLRev status¶

-The colrev status command serves as a starting point for all steps and helps to make CoLRev self-explanatory.
-It consists of the following (as shown below):
+command serves as a starting point for all steps and helps to make CoLRev self-explanatory.

 Status